SimVascular/svZeroDSolver/docs/pages/developer_guide.md

 ```

 If the above commands do not work on your platform (it does not work on Sherlock at Stanford)
-you can run the following command **from the svZeroDPlus folder** to format all your files:
+you can run the following command **from the svZeroDSolver folder** to format all your files:

 ```bash
 find src/**/*.h src/**/*.cpp | xargs clang-format -style=Google -i